jsacoba/pai789_finalproject/script5_analyze/a.epi_wri/readme.md

 10. Plot the correlation between EPI and WRI given their Economic Development Status.
 Follow the steps from 9.1 to 9.7 except that, set `Economic Development Status'` and save the figure as `'scatter_status.png`.

-10. Plot the correlation between EPI and WRI given their Risk Level.
-Follow the steps from 9.1 to 9.7 except that, set `Risk Level'` and save the figure as `'scatter_risklevel.png`.
+11. Plot the correlation between EPI and WRI given their Risk Level.
+Follow the steps from 9.1 to 9.7 except that, set `Risk Level'` and save the figure as `'scatter_risk.png`.

-## Code credits
+## Code Credits

 1. https://www.statology.org/simple-linear-regression-in-python/